raimohanska/snap-skeleton/README.md

 starting with `l` and ending with `l`.
 Yep, that's a regex.
 If you want to specify the exact reply string you should use `Exactly` instead of `Matching`.

+The second line will just verify that querying `/wtf` will return 404 : Not Found.

-It also automatically starts and stops the web service by the way.
+The getTest/postTest functions automatically start and stop the web service by the way.

 Status
 ======